yellowbean/absbox-doc/docs/source/modeling.rst

     ,"payFreq":["DayOfMonth",20]
     }

-if it is `ongoing`, the difference is that in `preclosing` mode, the projection will include an event of `OnClosingDate` which describe a sequence of actions to be performed at the date of `closing`
+if deal is `ongoing`, the difference is that in `preclosing` mode, the projection will include an event of `OnClosingDate` which describe a sequence of actions to be performed at the date of `closing`

 .. code-block:: python